RachelFurlong-dev/milestone-project3-v1/README.md

 ### Potential user experience features to be added in the future:
 - User to be able to delete account.
 - User to be able to change password.
-- User to be able to indicate and upvote my favourite houseplants.
+- User to be able to indicate and upvote favourite houseplants.
 - User to be provided with an about page to find out more about Houseplantr.